Kill house: Virtual kill house

 An alternative to the more traditional shoot house is a virtual kill house.
 Virtual kill houses make use of audio and visual technology to create an interactive, if not video game like, experience.
 This version of a kill house uses a projector to display different scenarios on a screen while sensors keep track of the soldier's relative position and if he/she has hit the target on the screen.

 Virtual kill houses provide a similar experience to a traditional shoot house, but are more interactive.
 In a normal shoot house, soldiers would shoot at silhouettes or mannequins, but in the virtual counterpart the targets are life-sized and free to move along the screen.
 These shoot houses usually only require a flat surface to display the scenarios, so wax ammunition is used in place of actual bullets.
+Live ammunition can also be used in projector training rooms with the use of white or light colored gum rubber as the screen.
+Behind the screen would be AR500 steel or a similar hard stop.

 One notable virtual kill house is the Army Live Fire Virtual Targeting system used at Fort Bragg.
 Previously, the software used for the facility was part of America's Army, an online recruitment tool, which has been adapted for use in real training exercises.